 When he dreamed he was riding around in Knight Rider, he complains how much it sucks that he got stuck with the remake version.
 Even his own dreams had limitations though, but he was able to get what he wanted eventually.

 When his Christmas was stolen, he soon realizes that the thief had to be the Grinch.
-He was surprised to learn it was the Jim Carreyversion instead of the cartoon version, but the Grinch says that it doesn't really matter since a Grinch is a Grinch.
+He was annoyed to learn it was the Jim Carreyversion instead of the cartoon version, but the Grinch says that it doesn't really matter since a Grinch is a Grinch.
 In response, the Nerd pushes him off a cliff and kills him.

 And in his crowning moment of genre savviness, in The Rescue he's the second to last character to face the chicken during his bloody invasion of the castle... and promptly gets out of his way.